nksaraf/nksaraf/README.md

 ### Hi there 👋

+I am Nikhil.
+I am the founder and CTO at Qwerty (@qwertynotes).
+I am a devtools maniac and continuously try to upgrade the developer experience for the team.
+The range of tools I have messed around with in the last few years ranges:
+	* web-based IDEs for React, backends, etc.
+	* better CLI tooling
+	* powerful custom React hooks

-🔭 Some of the projects I've worked on, or, are in progress:
+🔭 Some of the open source projects I've worked on, or, are in progress:

 * [use-monaco](https://github.com/nksaraf/use-monaco) 🗒 :
 	- Simple and powerful React hooks to work with [`monaco-editor`](https://microsoft.github.io/monaco-editor/)
 	- Added plugin API to register custom workers, languages and features very easily